chef-boneyard/chef-rfc/new/root-alises.md

 ## Specification

-There are three common cases where a single-file-in-folder comes up:
+There are two common cases where a single-file-in-folder comes up:

 1. `attributes/default.rb`
 2. `recipes/default.rb`
-3. `libraries/default.rb`

 With `attributes` this is common to the point of almost complete irrelevance of other layouts given that all attribute files are always loaded.
-This is also true with library files, but there are more often reasons to split things up as you would with a normal gem.
 Recipes aren't exclusively singletons, but it is common enough to warrant a special case.

 With this in mind, aliases are available for each:

 1. `attributes.rb`
-2. `recipes.rb` (also `recipe.rb` for grammar)
+2. `recipe.rb`
-3. `libraries.rb` (as above, also `library.rb`)

 It is an error for a cookbook to contain both an alias and its target or two aliases for the same target.

-No aliases are provided for `definitions`, `resources`, or `providers` as they are generally a more advanced use case where the worry about learning curve is reduced.
-Also in these cases the filename matters more so than with `attributes` or `libraries`.
+No aliases are provided for other types as they are generally a more advanced use case where the worry about learning curve is reduced.

-When building the cookbook manifest for upload, the alias files in the cookbook root are instead moved to their relevant segment.
-They are otherwise equivalent to the full `<segment>/default.rb` path in all respects (for the purposes of `include_recipe` et al).
+Aliases are equivalent to their target file for purposes of loading either via standard cookbook loading or methods like `include_recipe`.

 ## Rationale